Last updated: May 2017. It’s not fair, isn’t it?

 And here are the best options:

-1. Hot Bath with Magnesium
+1. Magnesium Bath

 Through my research (and personal experience) I’ve found that heat is the most effective and fast way to relieve cramps and back pain.